Judit Polgár: Top 10 player

-Making history

 In September 2002, in the Russia versus the Rest of the World Match, Polgár finally defeated Garry Kasparov in a game.
-The tournament was played under rapid rules with 25 minutes per game and a 10-second bonus per move.
+The tournament was played under rapid rules with 25 minutes per game and a 10-second bonus increment per move.
 She won the game with exceptional positional play.
-Kasparov with black chose the Berlin Defence instead of his usual Sicilian, and Polgár proceeded with a line which Kasparov has used himself.
-Polgár was able to attack with her rooks on Kasparov's king, which was still in the centre of the board, and when he was two pawns down, Kasparov resigned.
+Kasparov with black chose the Berlin Defence instead of his usual Sicilian, and Polgár proceeded with a line which Kasparov had used himself.
+Polgár was able to attack Kasparov's king (which was still in the centre of the board) with her rooks, and when he was two pawns down, Kasparov resigned.
 The game helped the World team win the match 52–48.
 Upon resigning, Kasparov immediately left by a passageway barred to journalists and photographers.
 Kasparov had once described Polgár as a "circus puppet" and asserted that women chess players should stick to having children.
 Polgár called the game "one of the most remarkable moments of [her] career".
 The game was historic as it was the first time in chess history that a female player beat the world's No. 1 player in competitive play.
 An interview with Polgár including video of the match was included in the BBC Witness radio program in 2016.

 In October and November 2002, Polgár played on second board (with Péter Lékó on first) for Hungary in the 35th Chess Olympiad.
 While not having the stunning performance as she had in the 2000 Olympiad, she helped Hungary attain the silver medal for the event.
 While the Hungarians had the best win–loss record of the tournament as a team and lost only a single game of the 56 they played, they had won most of their matches by 2½–1½ scores, while the Russian team won gold as they piled up the points.
 However, Hungary gave the gold-winning Russian team its only defeat.
 Polgár's fourth-round game against Azerbaijan's Shakhriyar Mamedyarov included a brilliant 12.Nxf7, drawing his king into the center of the board.